 TNTD draws on decades of academic work: Judy Singer (coined 'neurodiversity' in the 1990s), Michael Oliver (Social Model of Disability — environments disable people, not brains), Steve Silberman (NeuroTribes — cognitive styles are context-dependent), and Damian Milton (Double Empathy Problem — NT/ND communication failure is mutual, not one-sided).

 1990s: Judy Singer coins neurodiversity.
 2012: Damian Milton publishes the Double Empathy Problem.
-2020–2025: NDtok grows massive post-pandemic.
+2020–2025: Neurodivergent TikTok grows post-pandemic.
 April 5–9, 2026: TNTD crystallizes on TikTok.
-April 9: crosses to Twitter/X. April 12–13: 2,000+ videos, Google Trends peak.
+April 9: crosses to Twitter/X. April 12–13: viral.
 Ongoing: Mesa, Arizona declared the 'first TNTD civilization' as a meme.

-TikTok — specifically NDtok, the neurodivergent corner of TikTok.
+TikTok — specifically the neurodivergent corner of TikTok.
 It spread to Twitter/X around April 9, 2026.
 It did not originate in academia, activism, or any offline movement.
 It was a spontaneous bottom-up meme that reached critical mass through the algorithm.

-Urban Dictionary has entries for TNTD defining it as Total Neurotypical Death — the viral NDtok meme from April 2026.
+Urban Dictionary has entries for TNTD defining it as Total Neurotypical Death — the viral TikTok meme from April 2026.
 The definitions describe it as dark humor used by autistic and ADHD communities to satirize neurotypical social norms.

-A running joke in NDtok declares Mesa, Arizona — home of Arizona State University (ASU) — the 'first TNTD civilization' because of its reputation for having an outsized ND population.
+A running joke in TNTD circles declares Mesa, Arizona — home of Arizona State University (ASU) — the 'first TNTD civilization' because of its reputation for having an outsized ND population.
 The joke frames ASU and the Phoenix metro as proof of concept: what it looks like when NDs cluster and start setting local norms.
 It is a meme, not a formal designation.

 Because NT social norms are treated as universal and correct while ND people are expected to adapt at enormous personal cost.
 TNTD gives that exhaustion a name and a dramatic outlet.
 It says: maybe you're not broken — maybe the system just wasn't designed for you.
 The inversion fantasy is emotionally cathartic even if it is understood as a joke.